The winter months and our skin.

 Our visage is what we greet the world with each day.
 And while it is indeed our disposition and capabilities that build the relationships we involve ourselves in each day, the face is the first impression.
 It reveals a tremendous amount about how we take care of ourselves, where we’ve been, what we’ve done, and what we know.

 When I look in the mirror, I realize I am not in my twenties, but I know I do not look older than I am.
-I want my face to reveal subtle truths about my approach to life, I want the viewer I am speaking with to see me, but I don’t want to reveal I didn’t take advantage of an opportunity to look my best once I knew how to do so.
+I want my face to reveal subtle truths about my approach to life.
+I want the viewer I am speaking with to see me, but I don’t want to reveal I did not take advantage of an opportunity to look my best once I knew how to do so.

 Taking care of ourselves involves so many different pieces of our lives to be tended to, and yes, that includes our skin.
 While it certainly involves what we eat, how we think and how we move our bodies, it also depends upon how we protect the delicate layer that encompasses it all.